The following are the prerequisites for deploying Proxmox backup proxy:

-The user setting up the proxy server must have Cloud Administrator for Enterprise Workloads privileges.
+For setting up the proxy server you must have Administrator for Enterprise Workloads privileges.

 The virtual machine must be configured with the minimum requirements.
 For more information, see VM Specifications.